akulsr0/reactjs.org/beta/src/pages/learn/you-might-not-need-an-effect.md

 }, [todos, filter]);
 console.timeEnd('filter array');
 ```

+`useMemo` won't make the *first* render faster.
+It only helps you skip unnecessary work on updates.

 Keep in mind that your machine is probably faster than your users' so it's a good idea to test the performance with an artificial slowdown.
 For example, Chrome offers a [CPU Throttling](https://developer.chrome.com/blog/new-in-devtools-61/#throttling) option for this.